 If you've worked or lived next to an area under construction, you know that construction projects can generate a lot of noise, debris, and even traffic delays.
 However, nearby construction can also result in damage to your own property, specifically the trees on your property.
-In today's LMC post, we look at three ways your own commercial or residential property could be harmed by neighboring construction projects, and what can be done to protect your trees from harm.
+In today's LMC post, we look at three ways your own commercial property could be harmed by neighboring construction projects, and what can be done to protect your trees from harm.

 Trunk or Limb Damage